Aluminium hits three-month highs after US airstrikes on Iran

 Global supplies will be further disrupted if Iran shuts the Strait of Hormuz, analysts say, because Middle East production relies on imports of aluminium raw materials bauxite and alumina.

-Part of the problem is the slide in copper inventories in LME-approved warehouses.
-Much of the copper stored on the LME has been shipped to the U.S., where prices soared after President Trump ordered an investigation into possible tariffs on copper imports.
+Part of the problem is the slide in copper inventories in LME-approved warehouses

 The London exchange responded on Friday by imposing restrictions on holders of large positions in near-term contracts.

-Zinc, production of which requires large amounts of energy, was up 1.8% at $2,677 a ton.
+Zinc, production of which requires large amounts of energy, climbed 2.1% at $2,685 a ton.

 Comments